 Grants for conference travel and lab visits

-- The School will try to supply funding if financial support by supervisors is impossible.
+- The school will try to supply funding for conference travel if full financial support by supervisors is impossible.

-- Owing to financial restrictions that may apply during the course of the financial year there is no *guarantee* that the School’s support will be possible in every single case, or up to the sum requested.
+- Please note that owing to financial restrictions that may apply during the course of the financial year there is no guarantee that the school’s support will be possible in every single case, or up to the sum requested.